 - Pay for a new key and also a programming fee if it is required.
 Certain Chevy keys can be programmed yourself without the need of the dealer.
 Older Chevy vehicles don't need the key to be programmed.

 This remote has a flip-out key.
 The key must be cut to match your current key.

 The remote must be programmed to your vehicle.
 You can program it yourself, provided you already have one working key/remote.

 Replacement Chevy Key Fob Remote

-Depending on the button configuration of your Chevy remote it may cost anywhere from $80 to $375 for a new one.
+Depending on your Chevy remote button configuration, it may cost anywhere from $80 to $375 for a new one.